 Who knows what is in the heart of man beside the Lord our God?
 We all face different things in life and we all respond to these trials in different ways.
 Each of us will have our own walk with Christ and each of us must respond to His calling in our own way.

 The Bible is very clear on some issues, but on others may seem a little fuzzy.
 Depending on your calling, you may be convicted of something that someone else may not be.
 But God always has a purpose and he will not let your yielding to Him go without notice.

 There are some things we do and/or don’t do, just to not offend.

-As a Christian, I am a witness unto Christ and His word.
+As a Christian, I am a witness to Christ and His word.
 I must be a good example of His character.
 His character is loving, kind, merciful, longsuffering, peaceful, gentle, and so much more.
 I must think of these things when it comes to another’s personal walk with Christ.

 When we read Romans 14, we see a perfect example of this.
-Let no man offend his brother when he chooses not to participate, whether it be in meat or other activity, let God be the judge of a man’s doings if it be unto Him.
+Let no man offend his brother when he chooses not to participate, whether it be in meat or other activity, let God be the judge of a man’s doings if it is unto Him.

 There are some things we don’t do because we are unsure.